-According to preliminary statistics, electricity consumption in the Nordic countries was 88 (88) TWh during the second quarter of 2018.
-During January-June 2018, electricity consumption in the Nordic countries was 209 (201) TWh.
+According to preliminary statistics, electricity consumption in the Nordic countries was 108 (108) TWh during the fourth quarter of 2018.
+During 2018, electricity consumption in the Nordic countries was 399 (392) TWh.
 The higher consumption was mainly driven by colder weather during the first quarter of 2018 and the somewhat higher industrial consumption.

 At the beginning of 2018, the Nordic water reservoirs were at 86 TWh, which is 3 TWh above the long-term average and 11 TWh higher than one year earlier.
-At the end of the second quarter of 2018, the reservoirs were at 76 TWh, which is 7 TWh below the long-term average and 5 TWh lower than one year earlier.
-Precipitation was clearly below the normal level in the second quarter of 2018.
+At the end of 2018, the reservoirs were at 74 TWh, which is 9 TWh below the long-term average and 12 TWh lower than one year earlier.

-The market price of CO2 emission allowances (EUA) increased from EUR 13.3 per tonne at the beginning of the second quarter to EUR 15.0 per tonne at the end of the second quarter of 2018.
+The market price of CO2 emission allowances (EUA) increased from EUR 8 per tonne at the beginning of the year to EUR 25 per tonne at the end of 2018.

 Fortum operates mainly in the Tyumen and Khanty-Mansiysk area of Western Siberia, where industrial production is dominated by the oil and gas industries, and in the Chelyabinsk area of the Urals, which is dominated by the metal industry.
 The Russian market is divided into two price zones and Fortum operates in the First Price Zone (European and Urals part of Russia).

 According to preliminary statistics, Russian electricity consumption was 286 (281) TWh during the fourth quarter of 2018.
 The corresponding figure for the First Price Zone was 219 (215) TWh.
 In 2018, Russian electricity consumption was 1,056 (1,035) TWh and the corresponding figure for the First Price Zone was 810 (799) TWh.